OpenCalib/SensorX2car/lidar2car/README.md

 ## Introduction
 A project for LiDAR to car calibration.
-The result includes three rotation angle and translation at z direction.
+It calibrates the three rotation angles and the height of lidar to the ground.

 ## Environment
 ```shell
 docker pull xiaokyan/opencalib:v1
 ```
-if remote visualization is not set up, uncomment this sentence in file "src/LidarYawCalib.cpp" to make plt run in the background.
+if remote visualization is not set up, uncomment this sentence in file "src/LidarYawCalib.cpp" to make matplotlib run in the background.
 ```
 plt::backend("Agg");
 ```